happymlearner/handling_CI_in_CL-based-NIDS/README.md

  - Ubuntu >= 18.04
  - Python >= 3.8 (https://www.python.org/downloads/)
  - Anaconda (https://docs.anaconda.com/anaconda/install/linux/)
- - Pytorch (https://pytorch.org/), latest and stable build say 1.10, prefered to install with conda
+ - Tensorflow (https://www.tensorflow.org/), prefered to install with conda

- - Avalanche continual learning library (Prefered way to install - https://avalanche.continualai.org/getting-started/how-to-install#install-avalanche-with-anaconda)
+We also used **Google Colab** during code build

 # Code execution

 To run the code smoothly, follow the below steps in the same order